The Major Difference Between VEGAMOUR and Minoxidil

 “As we get older, our skin and hair become dehydrated, resulting in dull, dry skin and brittle hair.
 Red clover can help with these hormonal shifts," said Jennifer Kennedy, Director of Skincare and R.N., at PFRANKMD by Dr. Paul Jarrod Frank.
 "Many believe that red clover also has estrogen-like effects which help to maintain overall hair and skin health."

-If you opt for any of the products from VEGAMOUR's GRO+ Advanced Collection, you'll get all the benefits of the original GRO formulas but also the added benefit of micro-encapsulated, full-spectrum CBD.
+If you opt for any of the products from VEGAMOUR's GRO+ Advanced Collection, you'll get all the benefits of the original GRO formulas but also the added benefit of micro-encapsulated, broad-spectrum hemp.
 This method of micro-encapsulation delivery allows the hemp oil to penetrate through to the upper layer of the dermis, directly reaching hair follicles at the root level so that extracts can circulate more effectively into problem areas to strengthen roots and improve the appearance of the hair shaft for visibly-looking thicker hair.

 How to Apply GRO Hair Serums and Foams